heymikehaynes/crashthearcade/content/blog/2024/05-09-phones.md

     - Android
 type: post
 ---

-Robb <a href="https://rknight.me/blog/every-phone-ive-ever-owned/">posted</a> about the phones he’d owned over the years, and it reminded me of a note I’d started a while back and never finished, chronicling all the devices that have occupied a place inside my pocket over the years.
+Robb [posted](https://rknight.me/blog/every-phone-ive-ever-owned/) about the phones he’d owned over the years, and it reminded me of a note I’d started a while back and never finished, chronicling all the devices that have occupied a place inside my pocket over the years.

 I know the timelines of some of these are blurry, and I’m confident I’m missing a couple somewhere in there, but I think it illustrates that I have issues.
 I’m ignoring all the pre-smartphone devices I’ve owned, but for the record, my first phone was a Nokia 6110.
 Don’t judge me.